menu | nederlands

-A maneuver within the enemy's field of vision.
+A maneuver within the enemy's field of vision 2011

-performance by Edwin Stolk, part of a collaboration with artist Loek Grootjans and the Sandberg Institute, inquiries in public space.
+A road trip as part of a collaboration with artist Loek Grootjans and Sandberg Institute, active inquiries in public space.

 Aimless trajectory is also inspired by the walks organised by the Situationist International.
 The title refers to a form of drifting [dérive] described by the situationists.

-The performance starts at different times and at different locations.
-I invite you to step together with me in my green 1995 Volkswagen polo.
-The only defined moment is the moment that we leave.
-Where the journey goes is not defined, how long it will take neither.
-There is no route planned ahead, nor time schedule known.
-While we drive the streets, highways, viaducts, landscapes, the direction is only depending on intuition and influenced by our dialogue.
-This wandering will result in a shared experience; the experience will not be documented in any other way than by our memory.
-This wandering can be seen as a manoeuvre within the enemy's field of vision, because it joins the traffic which is clearly heading for a fixed destination.
+This road trip started at different times and at different locations.
+The idea was to invite guests in my green 1995 Volkswagen polo.
+The only defined moment was the moment that we left.
+Where the journey went to we both didn't knew and how long we would travel neither.
+There was no route planned ahead, nor time schedule.
+While we drove the streets, highways, viaducts, landscapes, the direction was only depending on intuition and influenced by our dialogue in the car.
+This wandering resulted in a shared experience; which we did not document in any other way than by our memory.
+This wandering could be seen as a manoeuvre within the enemy's field of vision, because it joined the traffic which was clearly heading for a fixed destination.